srirangav/qlImagePreviewWithSize/README.txt

 Known Issues:

     1. If Pixelmator Pro is installed, this quicklook generator will not produce a preview for a webp image because Quicklook always prefers generators that are included in an application and there is no way to override this behavior without editing Pixelmator Pro.
        See:

        https://stackoverflow.com/questions/11705425/prefer-my-quicklook-plugin

     2. If a webp image is over 20MB in size, a preview or thumbnail will not be generated

     3. Playback of animated webp images is not supported.
 The preview and thumbnail for such images is the first frame of the animation.

-     4. This quicklook generator will not work on Catalina (10.15.4) or newer because Apple no longer allows third party quicklook generators to override the default quicklook generator for public.image.
+    4. This quicklook generator will not work on Catalina (10.15.4) or later because Apple no longer allows third party quicklook generators to override the default quicklook generator for public.image.